simpleinjector/Documentation/source/aspnetintegration.rst

 In contrast to what the official ASP.NET Core documentation `advises <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware#writing-middleware>`_, the `RequestDelegate` or `Func<Task> next` delegate can best be passed in using **Method Injection** (through the `Invoke` method), instead of by using Constructor Injection.
 Reason for this is that this delegate is runtime data and runtime data should `not be passed in through the constructor <https://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=99>`_.
 Moving it to the `Invoke` method makes it possible to reliably verify the application's DI configuration and it simplifies your configuration.

+.. _cross-wiring:

 Cross-wiring ASP.NET and third party services
 =============================================

-When your application code (i.e. a **Controller**) needs a service which integrates with the ASP.NET Core configuration system it is sometimes necessary to cross-wire these dependencies.
-Cross-wiring is the process where a type is created and maintained by ASP.NET Core and is fed to Simple Injector so Simple Injector can use the created instance to supply it as a dependency to your application code.
+When your application code (i.e. a `Controller`) needs a service which integrates with the ASP.NET Core configuration system it is sometimes necessary to cross-wire these dependencies.
+Cross-wiring is the process where a type is created and maintained by the ASP.NET Core configuration system and is fed to Simple Injector so Simple Injector can use the created instance to supply it as a dependency to your application code.

-To use these feature, Simple Injector contains the **CrossWire<TService>** extension method.
-This method ensures that the type is registered with the same lifestyle as configured in ASP.NET Core and makes sure there is an active **RequestScope** when such a service is used in a background thread instead of during a `WebRequest`.
+To use this feature, Simple Injector contains the **CrossWire<TService>** extension method.
+This method does the required blumbing such as making sure the type is registered with the same lifestyle as configured in ASP.NET Core.

-To setup cross-wiring first you must make a call to **EnableSimpleInjectorCrossWiring** on **IServiceCollection** in the **ConfigureServices** method of your `Startup` class.
+To setup cross-wiring first you must make a call to **EnableSimpleInjectorCrossWiring** on `IServiceCollection` in the `ConfigureServices` method of your `Startup` class.

 .. code-block:: c#